 Joels Web Services wrote: I have absolutely no interest in any of the topics you discuss.

-Well, clearly that's not true.
-You have a very great interest in the topic or otherwise you would not have replied so fully :) for which I thank you.
-Let me, therefore, reply to your concerns.
+not have replied so fully :) for which I thank you.
+Let me, therefore,

 Joels Web Services wrote: I especially DO NOT sympathise with anyone who supports ILLEGAL refuges